Candy-Doc/candy-board/public/markdown/GETTING_STARTED.md

 On the left side of your screen, you can access to the sidebar.

 Firstly, the book tab called **Patterns**, gather all the annotated concepts of your project.
 You can expand it to view the project hierarchy.

-Each node is supplied with a location (the target icon) and focus (the opened eye) buttons.
+Each node is supplied with two options that you can access by opening the pattern's popover when clicking the 3 dots vertical icon:

+- location (the target icon): Allow you to center camera on the targeted pattern
+- focus (the open eye): Hide all non-neighbors nodes of the targeted pattern.

+A serchbar is also provided to filter the patterns and easily find what you are looking for.

 Then, the paint palette is the **Legend**, you'll be able to recognize the concept of each node by its representation.